Reduced model reconstruction method for stable positive network systems: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{odel} reduction of stable positive network systems is one of the most important topic, because the systems can model biological systems \cite{bernstein1993compartmental, gu2015controllability, hernandez2011discrete, yan2017network}, interconnected systems \cite{ebihara2017analysis, haddad2010nonnegative} and multi-agent systems \cite{mesbahi2010graph}.
+\IEEEPARstart{M}{odel} reduction of stable positive network systems is one of the most important {topics}, because the systems can model biological systems \cite{bernstein1993compartmental, gu2015controllability, hernandez2011discrete, yan2017network}, interconnected systems \cite{ebihara2017analysis, haddad2010nonnegative}, and multi-agent systems \cite{mesbahi2010graph}.
 In particular, the preservation of the original network interconnection structure and positivity is useful to provide a physical interpretation for reduced systems.
-For the reason, the reduction methods of preserving them have been proposed based on clustering methods \cite{besselink2016clustering, cheng2020clustering, cheng2021model, ishizaki2014model, monshizadeh2014projection} and Kron reduction methods \cite{dorfler2013kron, sugiyama2022kron}.
+For {this} reason, the reduction methods of preserving them have been proposed based on clustering methods \cite{besselink2016clustering, cheng2020clustering, cheng2021model, ishizaki2014model, monshizadeh2014projection} and Kron reduction methods \cite{dorfler2013kron, sugiyama2022kron}.
 Although these methods preserve them, they do not guarantee the $H^2$-optimality.
 That is, it may be possible to improve reduced systems obtained by the methods in the sense of the $H^2$ norm.

-For improving the $H^2$ norm performance, \cite{misawa2022h} proposed a reconstruction method using Riemannian optimization with equality and inequality constraints.
-More concretely, in \cite{misawa2022h}, a Riemannian manifold constraint introduced in \cite{sato2019riemannian} is used to always guarantees the stability of reduced systems.
+For improving the $H^2$ norm performance {of a reduced stable positive network system, to the best of our knowledge, only} \cite{misawa2022h} proposed a reconstruction method using {the Riemannian augmented Lagrangian method (RALM)} with equality and inequality constraints.
+More concretely, in \cite{misawa2022h}, a Riemannian manifold constraint introduced in \cite{sato2019riemannian} is used to always guarantee the stability of reduced systems.
 Furthermore, equality and inequality constraints in \cite{misawa2022h} aim to preserve the positive property and interconnection structure of original systems.
 However, the algorithm proposed in \cite{misawa2022h} may not always produce a positive reduced system with the original interconnection structure, because it is based on the augmented Lagrangian method \cite{liu2019simple}, which may generate an infeasible solution.